SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/08-EvaluatorMessageError.md

 			selector: aSelector
 			arguments: arguments.
 		^ self
 				send: #doesNotUnderstand:
-			newReceiver: receiver
+				receiver: newReceiver
 				lookupFromClass: lookupClass
 				arguments: { messageReification } ].

+	^ self
+			execute: (self astOf: method)
+			withReceiver: newReceiver
-	^ self execute: method withReceiver: newReceiver andArguments: arguments
+			andArguments: arguments
 ```

+All the tests should now pass.

+#### Remark.
-Note that reifying does not understand requires that our interpreter knows two new things about our language: what selector is used for report the error (`#doesNotUnderstand:`), and what class is used to reify `Message`.
+Note that reifying does not understand requires that our interpreter knows two new things about our language: what selector is used for report the error (here `#doesNotUnderstand:`), and what class is used to reify `Message`.
 In this case we are implementing a Pharo evaluator that runs in the same environment as the evaluated program: they share the same memory, classes, global variables.
 Because of this we make use of the existing selector and classes in Pharo.